Lifeforce

 Ex-spouse was the beneficiary

 The policy was purchased to protect a spouse who is no longer in the picture.
-Rather than lapse it, sell it and recoup market value.
+Rather than lapse it or surrender it for a fraction of its value, sell it through a life settlement and recoup market value that can be divided between both parties.

 02